MetaMask/keyring-api/docs/security.md

 ### Don't fetch remote code from inside your Snap

 Your Snap should be self-contained and not fetch code from external sources.
-Otherwise a compromised server could use this mechanism to inject malicious code into your Snap.
+Otherwise, a compromised server could use this mechanism to inject malicious code into your Snap.
+Additionally, some functionality of your Snap could break if the remote server is down.

 [eth-phishing-detect]: https://github.com/MetaMask/eth-phishing-detect
 [async-flow]: ./architecture.md#asynchronous-transaction-flow